 Sue Bennett (she/her) is Director of Operations and Miscellaneous Stuff at the Sustainable Economies Law Center, ensuring the organization's office space and internal operations contribute to the wellbeing of staff, and the effectiveness of Sustainable Economies Law Center’s programs.
 Sue has spent 25 years working in the nonprofit sector in a variety of program and administrative roles.
 Sue feels it's her professional destiny to advance The Law Center’s mission of supporting community resilience and grassroots economic empowerment.
 This feeling is fostered by her personal/political value alignment with The Law Center’s structure.
 Sue’s community activism is rooted in understanding and minimizing the impact of class and classism and is based on the principles of feminism and anti-racism.

 Valeriya Olegovna Epshteyn (she/her) is co-director of The Next Egg.
-Since entering social justice work through the fossil fuel divestment student movement, Valeriya has organized people power and mobilized financial resources with Jewish Voice for Peace, the ACLU of Michigan Smart Justice campaign, and Detroit Jews for Justice.
-She is a member of the Iyengar Yoga Detroit Collective and an avid gardener.
-Valeriya and her ancestors hail from Ukraine, and she currently lives on unceded Anishinaabe land, also known as Highland Park, MI.
-Valeriya studied Environmental Justice at the University of Michigan and is also an alumna of fellowships at the Detroit Equity Action Lab and Humanity in Action.
-She is currently enrolled in the Next Economy MBA program.
-Drop a line at email@example.com
+Ever since diving into the fossil fuel divestment student movement, Valeriya has organized people power and mobilized financial resources for social change with Jewish Voice for Peace Action, the ACLU of Michigan, Tzedek Lab, Detroit Jews for Justice, and Humanity in Action.
+She is a member of the Iyengar Yoga Detroit Collective and an avid vegetable grower and fermenter.
+Valeriya and her ancestors hail from Kharkiv, Ukraine, and she currently lives on unceded Anishinaabe land, also known as Highland Park, MI.
+Valeriya studied Environmental Justice at the University of Michigan and is currently enrolled in the Next Economy MBA program and Mastodon Valley Farm Regenerative Design Training.
+Drop a line at firstname.lastname@example.org

 Michael H. Shuman (he/him) is an economist, attorney, author, and entrepreneur, and a leading visionary on community economics.
 He’s Director of Local Economy Programs for Neighborhood Associates Corporation, and an Adjunct Professor at Bard Business School in New York City.
 He is also a Senior Researcher for Council Fire and Local Analytics, where he performed economic-development analyses for states, local governments, and businesses around North America.
 He is credited with being one of the architects of the 2012 JOBS Act and dozens of state laws overhauling securities regulation of crowdfunding.
 He has authored, coauthored, or edited ten books.
 His two most recent books are Put Your Money Where Your Life Is: How to Invest Locally Using Solo 401ks and Self-Directed IRAs and The Local Economy Solution: How Innovative, Self-Financing Pollinator Enterprises Can Grow Jobs and Prosperity and Local Dollars, Local Sense: How to Shift Your Money from Wall Street to Main Street.
 One of his previous books, The Small Mart Revolution: How Local Businesses Are Beating the Global Competition (Berrett-Koehler, 2006), received as bronze prize from the Independent Publishers Association for best business book of 2006.
 A prolific speaker,Shuman has given an average of more than one invited talk per week, mostly to local governments and universities, for the past 30 years in nearly every U.S. state and more than a dozen countries.